javascript-programming/jaav-tm/README.md

 - Define call and get functions on contracts.
 Apply some metadata which function changes state.
 Maybe compiler can detect this.
 - Refactor promise/async functions.
 - Make option to keep account private keys off node
-- Investigate better encryption for private key files
+- Investigate better encryption for account private key files
-- abci core package contains bug, socket connections stream over multiple requests.
+- abci core package contains a bug, socket connections can stream over multiple requests when package size is larger than 4094 bytes.
 Patched in `node\abci\patch`.
 Needs to be re-applied after `npi i`
-- Refactor console or remove it completely, it is now the glue bringing all the functions together.
+- Refactor the console or -better- remove it completely.
+It is now the glue bringing all the functions and pieces together.
 - Investigate to put all in docker containers.
-First attempt failed, docker doesn't seems to have `localhost`.
+First attempt failed, docker doesn't seems to recognize its own `localhost` causing the betwork to fail.
 Need to use docker compose and define a network.
 - Docker should use alpine as base
-- Invetigate businesscard concept.
+- Investigate Hyperledger businesscard concept.
 Make accounts identifiable.
+Store and exchange off chain data.
 - Create a lot of examples
 - Implement a network generator, making genesis and key files and configuring the toml files automatically
 - Query the state on height.
 Now only the current state is returned, should be able to iterate its history
 - Create stats dashboard on node
+- Support https
+- Write tests to ensure core functionality